 Read on to learn about the latest research findings.

 The gastrointestinal tract contains more than 100 trillion microbial cells.
-Many gut microbes in this gut microbiome are “friendly” bacteria that help keep the body healthy.
+Many microbes in this gut microbiome are “friendly” bacteria that help keep the body healthy.
 They influence metabolism, nutrition, immune function, and more.

 Scientists have linked microbial disruption in the gut to several chronic conditions, including ulcerative colitis and other types of inflammatory bowel disease (IBD).

-They found that people with ulcerative colitis who developed pouchitis after surgery had low levels of Ruminococcaceae bacteria in their digestive systems.
+The researchers found that people with ulcerative colitis who developed pouchitis after surgery had low levels of Ruminococcaceae bacteria in their digestive systems.

 The authors of the Stanford study hypothesized that low levels of Ruminococcaceae bacteria and SBAs in people with IBD may lead to increased inflammation that drives both IBD and pouchitis.